wavefrontHQ/docs/pages/doc/tracing_basics.md

 * If your application is built with various popular application frameworks, you can obtain trace data from each supported framework by setting up a corresponding framework-level observability SDK.
 This is the simplest approach, because a framework-level SDK produces out-of-the-box metrics, histograms, and trace data for the APIs supported by the instrumented framework.
 See [Instrumenting Your App for Tracing](tracing_instrumenting_frameworks.html) for a list of supported frameworks and for information about setting up the SDKs.

-* If your application includes critical operations that are not based on any supported framework, you can use the Wavefront OpenTracing SDK to obtain trace data from these custom operations.
+* If your application includes critical methods that are not handled by any supported framework, you can use the Wavefront OpenTracing SDK to obtain trace data from them.
 This is also a good choice if you want to use custom annotations to tag your traces. <!---  See XX for a list of supported programming languages and for links to the setup and usage steps. --->

 The Wavefront observability SDKs let you to choose whether to send trace data through a Wavefront proxy or directly to the Wavefront service.
 Using a Wavefront proxy is generally recommended. <!--- See XX for guidelines for choosing a proxy vs. direct ingestion. --->